-where $ z_n $ and $ \hat{y}_n $ are the logit and predicted probability on the $ n $-th category in ClonalNet, respectively. $ d_n $ is the difference between pairwise softmax probabilities of ClonalNet and the pre-trained baseline.
-It is the entry of differences $ \mathbf{d}$ at index $ n $.
-The normal softmax probability distribution in \eqref{eq:baselineSoftmax} is a particular case of the re-weighted probability distribution in \eqref{eq:clonalSoftmax} when $\mathbf{d}=\mathbf{0}$.
-We denote the normal and re-weighted probability distributions of ClonalNet for notation simplicity as $\mathbf{\hat{y}}(\mathbf{z}, \mathbf{d}=\mathbf{0})$ and $\mathbf{\hat{y}}(\mathbf{z}, \mathbf{d})$, respectively.
-A positive difference on the ground-truth category implies that the input is a relatively easy example since ClonalNet generates a more confident prediction than the baseline.
-In contrast, a negative difference corresponds to a relatively hard or misclassified example.
-The role of differences is to force ClonalNet to tune weights for logits so that relatively easy and hard examples produce a higher and lower probability on the ground-truth category, respectively.
+is the $ n $-th entry of the vector $\mathbf{d}$. $ z_n $ and $ \hat{y}_n $ are the logit and the predicted probability of FocusNet on the $ n $-th class, respectively.
+Vector $\mathbf{d}$ denotes the probability difference over classes between FocusNet and the pre-trained baseline network.
+The normal softmax probability distribution in Eq.~\eqref{eq:baselineSoftmax} is a special case of the re-weighted probability distribution in Eq.~\eqref{eq:clonalSoftmax} when $\mathbf{d}=\mathbf{0}$.
+For notation simplicity, we denote the normal and re-weighted probability distributions of FocusNet as $\mathbf{\hat{y}}(\mathbf{z}, \mathbf{d}=\mathbf{0})$ and $\mathbf{\hat{y}}(\mathbf{z}, \mathbf{d})$, respectively.
+A positive difference on the ground-truth class means that the input is a relatively easy sample since FocusNet generates a more confident prediction than the baseline network.
+In contrast, a negative difference corresponds to a relatively difficult sample.
+Here, the role of difference is to force FocusNet to tune the weights for logits so that easy samples and difficult samples can produce higher and lower probabilities on the ground-truth class, respectively.